sio2project/filetracker/MIGRATING.md

 so non-trivial migration is required if you want to preserve your users' files (submitted sources, problem packages, etc.).

+After migration is complete, you may expect total filetracker storage size to decrease by ~70% for a typical OIOIOI instance.

 There are two migration options, but for both of them, you first need to make sure OIOIOI uses `remote_storage_factory` as `FILETRACKER_CLIENT_FACTORY` and `FILETRACKER_CACHE_ROOT` is configured in your `settings.py`.
 If you have a recent config version (23+), this is the default behaviour.